citp/privacy-policy-historical/s/st/sta/starone.org.md

   * open an account or apply for a loan
   * apply for any credit union service
-  * you visit our web site, provide us information on any online application or transaction, or information you send to us by email.
+  * visit our web site, provide us information on any online application or transaction, or information you send to us by email.
   * use your credit or debit card or pay your bills
   * make deposits to or withdrawals from your accounts